michaelsevilla/ceph/doc/cephfs/mantle.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We force the Lua policy engine to return a table of values, corresponding to
 the amount of load to send to each MDS.
+These loads are inserted directly into
-We do not allow the MDS to return a
+the MDBalancer "my_targets" vector.
+We do not allow the MDS to return a table
-table of MDSs and metrics because we want the decision to be completely made on
+of MDSs and metrics because we want the decision to be completely made on the
-the Lua side.
+Lua side.

 Iterating through tables returned by Lua is done through the stack.
 In Lua
 jargon: a dummy value is pushed onto the stack and the next iterator replaces